-The Company is working towards staged upgrading of the mill capacity to 100tpd and work towards Mine Safety and Health Administration ("MSHA") certification is progressing.
+The Company is working towards staged upgrading of the mill capacity to 80tpd and work towards Mine Safety and Health Administration ("MSHA") certification is progressing.
 In January 2015, the Company installed the geo membrane liner on the tailings pond.
-In June, 2015, the Company received an acceptance of the preliminary closure and post closure_maintenance plan with the Lahontan Regional Water Control Board.
+In June, 2015, the Company received an acceptance of the preliminary closure and post closure maintenance plan with the Lahontan Regional Water Control Board.
 The Company is reviewing options for installing vadose zone monitoring lysimeters, and is working towards final permitting to commence operations.

 On March 1, 2011, the Company entered into a Letter of Intent ("Radcliff LOI") with Pruett Ballarat Inc. (PBI), to acquire up to a 50% interest in the Radcliff Property development located in Inyo County, California.
 PBI held an option agreement to develop the Radcliff Property and proposed to process the mines mineralized rock at the Bishop Mill facilities.
 On December 19, 2011, the Company and PBI entered into an Acquisition Agreement with WB & Radcliff Inc. to acquire the claims which comprise the Company's Radcliff Property.
 The Company continued to technically and financially assist in the advancement of the Radcliff mine and in June 2012 it was determined that a second adit was needed to properly develop the mineralized structure systematically.
 The mine development was suspended until the Bishop Mill facility approvals had been completed.
 The approvals were issued in May 2013 and the Company has proceeded in coordinating the construction and commissioning of the Mill facilities to allow the continuation of the Radcliff Mine development.
-The Radcliff Mine recommenced operations in March 2014.
-The operator of the mine has constructed a new adit towards the high grade intercepts identified by drilling.
-The operator produced mill feed in the fourth quarter of 2016.
+The Radcliff Mine recommenced preparation for operations in March 2014.
+The operator of the mine constructed a new adit towards the high grade intercepts identified by drilling.
+The operator produced a bulk sample in the fourth quarter of 2016.
 A significant portion of this material - approximately 480 US tons - were delivered to the Midas mine / mill complex owned by Klondex Mines Ltd.

 On July 19, 2016, the Company entered into an agreement to lease its portable Silver Hart Flotation Plant to MGX Minerals Inc. ("MGX") for a maximum of 6 months.
 MGX is permitted to transport the Flotation Plant at its own cost to Cranbrook, BC to conduct a bulk sample at its Driftwood Creek magnesium project and will pay all costs to make the Plant operational.
 As compensation for the use of the Plant, MGX issued to the Company 300,000 common shares.
-Upon completion of the term of the lease, it is anticipated that the Plant will be shipped to the Company's operations in California, USA.